Tsing Yi: Institute of Vocational Education

+Public libraries

+Hong Kong Public Libraries maintains the Tsing Yi Public Library in the Tsing Yi Municipal Services Building.

 Medical services

 The Department of Health operates two general out-patient clinics on the island in Tsing Yi Town.
 The first one is Tsing Yi Cheung Hong Clinic in Cheung Hong Estate and another is Tsing Yi Town Clinic near Tsing Yi Garden.

 There is also one maternal and child health centre, Tsing Yi Maternal and Child Health Centre, on the island.
 It is just next to Tsing Yi Cheung Hong Clinic.

 There is at least one private clinic in each housing estate.

 In town planning, Tsing Yi Hospital was supposed to be built near Cheung Hang Estate but the plan was put off owing to financial difficulty of Hospital Authority.

 Shopping

 All public and private housing estates on the island have their own shopping centres or markets.
 Cheung Fat Shopping Centre, by Hong Kong Housing Authority was once the largest shopping centre and was later supplanted by MTR Corporation's Maritime Square, as the shopping focus of the island.